OpenCubicChunks/CubicChunks3/README.md

 ### Contributing

 #### PR Guidelines
-- All mixin methods and fields _**must**_ have a `cc_` prefix // todo automate this check in gh workflows
+- All mixin methods and fields _**must**_ have a `cc_` prefix // todo automate this check in gh workflows.
-- If significant a class is significantly modified with mixins, it _**must**_ have documentation explaining:
+- If a class is significantly modified with mixins, it _**must**_ have documentation explaining:
-  - The original vanilla behaviour, can mention important fields/methods
+	- The original vanilla behaviour, can mention important fields/methods.
 		- If the vanilla class has sufficient javadoc (through parchment), this can be skipped.
-Our javadoc should link to the parchment javadoc
+Our javadoc should link to the parchment javadoc.
-  - The goal of all mixins targetting the class
+	- The goal of all mixins targeting the class.
 - Any merged mixins _**must**_ have tests associated with them.
 	- If a mixin is "untestable" its test class should have a comment explaining *why* it's untestable.
-  - Optionally a to-do (project task? issue?) suggesting integration tests when possible
+		- Optionally a to-do (project task? issue?) suggesting integration tests when possible.
- - All non-trivial mixins _**must**_ have a comment explaining their purpose
+	- All non-trivial mixins _**must**_ have a comment explaining their purpose.
- - _**Must**_ pass checkstyle
+	- _**Must**_ pass checkstyle.
- - _**Must**_ build
+	- _**Must**_ build.
- - All tests _**must**_ pass (no regressions)
+	- All tests _**must**_ pass (no regressions).
- -  //todo Investigate code coverage for mixin tests ([jacoco?](https://docs.gradle.org/current/userguide/jacoco_plugin.html) [other link maybe it's bad](https://igorski.co/generating-junit-test-coverage-using-gradle-and-jacoco/))
+	-  //todo Investigate code coverage for mixin tests ([jacoco?](https://docs.gradle.org/current/userguide/jacoco_plugin.html) [other link maybe it's bad](https://igorski.co/generating-junit-test-coverage-using-gradle-and-jacoco/)) .
-- Any non-mixin class _**must**_ have tests associated with it
+- Any non-mixin class _**must**_ have tests associated with it.
- - The tests should reasonably cover all expected usage of the class (its external api)
+	- The tests should reasonably cover all expected usage of the class (its external api).
- - Any method(s) that can be reasonably unit tested _**must**_ be
+	- Any method(s) that can be reasonably unit tested _**must**_ be.
 (TODO more contributing docs)